Welcome to Scantling with ISO 12215!

 - carry out step-by-step manual detailed calculations for different hull structural elements;

-- perform the scantling of a complete sailboat using the software SCT_Navalapp: structure, rigging (1), rudder, and keel-to-hull connection.
+- perform the scantling of a complete sailboat using a scantling software: structure, rigging, rudder, and keel-to-hull connection.

 The course is video-based, self-paced, and on-demand at your convenience.
 Students can follow the course at their own pace from wherever they want.